 Water rescue experts give tips on keeping kids safe in the water

-ST. GEORGE -- With the hot weather, a lot of people, especially kids, will be enjoying fun in the water over these next few months.
-However, with that comes the increased chance of drowning, as seen with the tragic death of a four-year-old in Zachary Monday night.
+ST. GEORGE - With the hot weather, a lot of people, especially kids, will be enjoying fun in the water over these next few months.
+However, with that comes the increased chance of drowning, as seen with the tragic death of a four-year-old in Zachary on Monday night.

 According to the Louisiana Department of Health, Louisiana has the second highest drowning rate in the United States for children.
 It's the third leading cause of death among kids ages one through 14.